Fargo, North Dakota: Arts and culture

 The Winter Carnival in Fargo is a tradition that began in 1928.
-The annual Downtown Fargo Street Fair, a vibrant celebration that brings together an array of arts, crafts, and culinary experiences, contributes significantly to the city's cultural richness.
+The annual Downtown Fargo Street Fair is a celebration that brings together an array of arts, crafts, and culinary experiences.
 This event is North Dakota's largest free outdoor gathering.

 The North Dakota Horse Park offers live horse racing and betting opportunities.
 The Red River Zoo, covering 30 acre houses 80 species of animals and also features a restored 1928 carousel.
 West Acres Shopping Center is a large retail complex with over 120 stores, spanning approximately 950,000 square feet.